 Knowledge Governance

-The most important governing factors that can affect competitiveness and production indicators are the recognition and response to the hallmarks of the information and knowledge age, the challenges, and the prospects, of scientific and technological progress, dealing with the technological revolution, the information and knowledge revolution, and the potential for regional action and international cooperation.
+Key governing factors influencing competitiveness and production indicators include recognition and response to the hallmarks of the information and knowledge age, scientific and technological progress, and the potential for regional and international cooperation.
+Supporting scientific and technological research processes, mobilizing necessary resources, and investing in intellectual output contribute to achieving added value in goods and services.

 Author : Manahel Thabet